MicroWebStacks/astro-markdown-render/README.md

 * Remote markdown

 Astro allow already a similar use case with MDX and also for local files, not for remote markdown.
-Although remote markdown a more relevant for SSR, even in SSG it offer more flexibility when fetching content from a CMS or using a flexible path in the file system.
+Although remote markdown is more relevant for SSR, even in SSG it offer more flexibility when fetching content from a CMS or using a flexible path in the file system.

 * Remark AST